DorielRivalet/MHFZ_Overlay/FAQ.md

 |Freestyle Secret Tech|FST|2039|FDP + Secret Technique|
 |Freestyle Course Attack Boost|FCA|4095|FST + Course Attack Boost + Halk Pot Effect|

+On quests where you cannot use diva skills but you use active feature, it counts as TA, making it a requirement.

+Bento is currently required in all runs.

 ## How to Record Videos with the Overlay?

 1. [Download OBS](https://obsproject.com/)